Panama City: History

 The construction of the Panama Canal was of great benefit to the infrastructure and economy.
 Of particular note are the improvements in health and sanitation brought about by the American presence in the Canal Zone.
 William Gorgas, the chief sanitary officer for the canal construction, had a particularly large impact.
 He hypothesized that diseases were spread by the abundance of mosquitos native to the area, and ordered the fumigation of homes and the cleansing of water.
 This led to yellow fever being eradicated by November 1905, as well malaria rates falling dramatically.
 However, most of the laborers for the construction of the canal were brought in from the Caribbean, which created unprecedented racial and social tensions in the city.

 During World War II, construction of military bases and the presence of larger numbers of U.S. military and civilian personnel brought about unprecedented levels of prosperity to the city.
 Panamanians had limited access, or no access at all, to many areas in the Canal Zone neighboring the Panama city metropolitan area.
 Some of these areas were military bases accessible only to United States personnel.
 Some tensions arose between the people of Panama and the U.S. citizens living in the Panama Canal Zone.
 This erupted in the 9 January 1964, events, known as Martyrs' Day.

 In the late 1970s through the 1980s the city of Panama became an international banking center, bringing a lot of undesirable attention as an international money-laundering locale.
 In 1989 after nearly a year of tension between the United States and Panama, President George H. W. Bush ordered the invasion of Panama to depose General Manuel Noriega, the country's de facto dictator.
 As a result, a portion of the El Chorrillo neighborhood, which consisted mostly of old wood-framed buildings dating back to the 1900s (though still a large slum area), was destroyed by fire.
 In 1999, the United States officially transferred full control of the Panama Canal to the Republic of Panama, which remains in control today.

 The city of Panama is still a banking center, although with very visible controls in the flow of cash.
 Shipping is handled through port facilities in the area of Balboa operated by the Hutchison Whampoa Company of Hong Kong and through several ports on the Caribbean side of the isthmus.
-Balboa, which is located within the greater Panama metropolitan area, was formerly part of the Panama Canal Zone, and the administration of the former Panama Canal Zone was headquartered there.
+Balboa, which is within the greater Panama metropolitan area, was formerly part of the Panama Canal Zone, and the administration of the former Panama Canal Zone was headquartered there.